 The “right” application portfolio will depend on your goals, your team, and your business.
 (For example, for your team, improving employee productivity might mean paring down to a few essential tools—or shifting to a digital workplace that centralizes all your tools into one place.)
 But now that you know how to rationalize your application portfolio, you have everything you need to take a good, hard look at your portfolio—and make sure that every application within it is the right fit for your business

 Rationalizing your application portfolio is an important challenge.
 But it’s not the only one CIOs are facing today.
-Read our article “Hybrid Work: What Are The New Challenges For The CIO?” to know all about those other challenges, and how you can successfully navigate them:
+Read our white paper to learn more about those other challenges, and how to successfully navigate them: